davidfitzgibbon/base/README.markdown

 Any and all help, tips, thoughts, advice, muffins and opinions welcome (muffins especially)!

 _NOTE: you must have Compass installed to take advantage of the SASS helpers_.
-You can simply remove the sass folder and config.rb file, but then you'll have to write ordinary CSS... and who wants that?!
+If you want to write plain CSS you can simply remove the sass folder and config.rb file, but then you'll have to write plain CSS... and who wants that?!

 ## WIDTH AND HEIGHT